Callum Tripp: Milton Keynes Dons

 On 17 October 2025, Tripp joined National League North club Bedford Town on a one-month loan deal.

+On 26 March 2026, he joined National League club Brackley Town on loan for the remainder of the season.

 International career

 Born in England, Tripp is also eligible to play for Wales through his ancestry.
 In March 2025, he was called up to the Wales under-21 national team ahead of their friendlies against Andorra and Sweden.
 Tripp made his debut for the side on 20 March 2025, playing the first half in a 1–0 win over Andorra U21.